ashleychontos/pySYD/docs/cli.rst

 - ``INPDIR`` : '~/path_to_put_pysyd_stuff/data'
 - ``OUTDIR`` : '~/path_to_put_pysyd_stuff/results'

-based on the absolute path of the current working directory.
-All of these paths are already ready to go if you followed the suggestions in :ref:`structure`, used our ``setup`` feature or ran the :ref:`sixtyseconds` challenge.
+which is based on the absolute path of the current working directory.
+All of these paths should be ready to go if you followed the suggestions in :ref:`structure`, used our ``setup`` feature or ran the :ref:`sixtyseconds` challenge.